Art Education Observatory

 The Finnish Observatory is financed by the Ministry of Education and Culture.
 Establishing the Observatory of Art Education is part of the Government’s key project called Facilitating Access to Art and Culture.

-The Association of Finnish Children’s Cultural Centers will take part in the ENO network conference in Porto, Portugal in September 2017.
+The Association of Finnish Children’s Cultural Centers took part in the ENO network conference in Porto, Portugal in September 2017.